 How To Get To Kew Mae Pan Nature Trail

 If you are coming from downtown Chiang Mai by car or motorbike, follow google map to the point 18.55555 98.48235.
-The trail is located at a huge car park area, which is about 500 meters past the entrance to the twin chedis.
+The trail entrance is located in a huge car park area, which is about 500 meters past the entrance to the twin chedis.
 You will see this big signage as soon as you turn into the car park area:

 What To Bring When Visiting